v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 ## Learning Objectives for Challenge-00
 + Understand the learner goals of the MC4H OpenHack
 + Understand the prerequisites for the MC4H OpenHack
++ Check your environment to make sure that all prerequisites are met

 ## What are the general learner goals of the MC4H OpenHack?
 In general, we want learners to walk away from this hack with a sense of confidence in deploying, configuring, and implementing Microsoft health data solutions.

++ In doing this hack, learners will be able to set up, connect, and use Microsoft health data components in the cloud.

-+ In deploying complex health data systems, problems will inevitably arise and need to be debugged.
-To help learners develop autonomy in resolving issues, the tasks in this hack require learners to locate information in technical documentation and resolve issues independently.
++ The tasks in this hack require learners to locate information in technical documentation and resolve issues independently.
+This will help learners develop autonomy in resolving issues.

-+ Going through all of the challenges will leave learners with a strong concept of how the various system components fit together.
++ The challenges will leave learners with a strong concept of how the system components fit together.
 With this knowledge, learners will be ready to take the next step and apply the components in real-world health data production environments.

 ## Prerequisite Knowledge for the MC4H OpenHack